learn-co-students/sinatra-mvc-file-structure-v-000/README.md

 this application.

 Go ahead and enter this command in terminal.
-It will create a `Gemfile.lock` file for you, which is just a documentation of the specific gems version that should be installed.
+It will create a `Gemfile.lock` file for you, which is just a documentation of the specific gem versions that should be installed.

 ### `app` directory